HXX97/EDGQA/README.md

 Codes for ISWC 2021 research track paper "EDG-based Question Decomposition for Complex Question Answering over Knowledge Bases".

+## What is EDGQA?

+EDGQA is a QA system over knowledge bases based on Entity-Description Graphs.
+Currently EDGQA has been implemented for DBpedia, tested on LC-QuAD 1.0 and QALD-9.

 ## 1. Requirements

 - JDK 1.8.0